jeromeguillaume/kong-plugin-azure-log-analytics/README.md

 It's based on the [http-log](https://docs.konghq.com/hub/kong-inc/http-log/) plugin capacity.

-## How create an Azure Log Analytics Workspace
+## How to create an Azure Log Analytics Workspace
 1) Sign in to Azure Portal, [here](https://portal.azure.com/)
 2) Look for **Log Analytics workspaces** on Azure services
 3) Create a new Log Analytics workspace called for instance `kong-log-analytics-ws`